 During WW II United States Navy Flight School developed a trampoline to train pilots and navigators.
-After the war, the trampolines were used to train America and Soviet astronauts.
-This training helped them a lot balancing their body positions in flight.
+After the war, the trampolines were used to train American and Soviet astronauts.
+This training helped them a lot in balancing their body positions in flight.
 For decades, NASA is training its astronauts with trampolines for learning gravity balancing.

 Competitive Sports and Olympic Trampolines

 Ted Blake was a British trampoline pioneer.
 He was a major contributor to make trampoline popular in the United Kingdom.
 He also organized an international trampoline competition in London in 1964.
 Jeff Henness was also one of the earliest pioneers of the trampoline as a competitive sport.
 He coached the United States trampoline team and produced more world trampolines champions than any other coaches.

 Trampolining has been included as a part of the Olympic Games since 2000 as a gymnastic competitive sport.
 A skilled athlete can bounce more than 10 meters in a modern competitive trampoline.
 Nowadays, trampolining is a part of many competitive sports such as Spaceball, Slamball, Bossaball, a variant of basketball and volleyball, and many more.back to menu ↑

 Trampolines are developing over time with new features and facilities.
 Now you will find different shapes, sizes, using purposes, and setting styles trampolines.
 It can be in square-shape, rectangular-shape, round-shape, and oval-shape in general.
 You can use them for backyard or water depending upon your choices.
 If you are a safety concern, then Keith Alexandar’s brainchild Springfree trampoline is a good option for you.